Justinquant/LeetCode-Master/README.md

 [202] Happy Number - can use __Floyd Cycle detection Algo__ instead of set.
 [1] Two Sum - finally the very first question two sum ！！！

+# Apr 9, 2024
+CCI book:
+The operation of string and char array

+YYY camp:
+[454] 4Sum II - no index request then can apply unordered_map
+[383] Ransom Note - easy
+[15] 3Sum - notice the weird behaviour of emplace_back when use uncertain type variable
+[18] 4Sum -  prune
+if the constraints set to be lowercase English letters __use array instead of unordered_map__